mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

-Some explanation of what some of these metrics is worthwhile.
-I pulled these definitions straight from the spotify documentation
+Some explanation of what some of these metrics mean is worthwhile.
+I pulled these definitions straight from the spotify documentation and include them here for completeness.

 - acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.